 We are committed to fostering and embracing a diverse workforce in which employees share mutual understanding and respect for each other.
-Our pledge to diversity encompasses our commitment to create a work environment that embraces inclusion regardless of race, color, religion, gender, sexual orientation, gender identity, national origin, age, genetic information, marital status, amnesty, disability, veteran status, as well as pregnancy, childbirth, or related medical conditions.
-As of April 30, 2022, women represented 35.5% and self-identified ethnic and racial minorities represented 18.4% of our workforce, respectively.
+Our pledge to diversity encompasses our commitment to create a work environment that embraces inclusion regardless of race, color, religion, religious dress and grooming, gender, age, national origin, disability, sexual orientation, marital status, citizenship, veteran status, gender identity, transgender status, as well as pregnancy, childbirth, or related medical conditions, or any other status protected by law or by our policies.
+As of April 30, 2023, women represented 35% and self-identified ethnic and racial minorities represented 14.9% of our workforce, respectively.